How to explore the Assawompset Pond Complex

 Stuart F. Morgan Conservation Area

-Owned by the Middleborough Conservation Commission, the Stuart F. Morgan Conservation Area contains a 1.8-mile out-and-back path along the water in Lakeville.
-This unassuming roadside trail rewards a patient explorer with lovely views of Great Quittacas Pond, and its location along many wetlands makes it a great place to see dragonflies and frogs by the dozens.
+Owned by the Middleborough Conservation Commission, the Stuart F. Morgan Conservation Area contains a 1.8-mile out-and-back path along the water in Middleborough.
+This unassuming roadside trail rewards a patient explorer with lovely views of Pocksha Pond, and its location along many wetlands makes it a great place to see dragonflies and frogs by the dozens.
 The trail can be accessed from the trail head on Long Pond Road, with parking available on either side of the road in front of the trail head.
 The Stuart F. Morgan trail is also a great place to go dog-walking or, if you’re an equestrian, to give your horse some outdoor exercise.

 Category: Featured Adventures